Updated January 14, 2021

 Like you, one of our concerns is for the safety and well-being of our employees, their families and our facilities.
 We have taken proactive steps to help ensure the ongoing health of our Federal Reserve employees, including educating them about prevention, providing them hygiene-related precautions and requiring sick staff to remain at home.

-The Internal Revenue Service’s (IRS) Economic Impact Payment Information Center (Off-site) answers frequently asked questions related to Economic Impact Payments.
+The Bureau of the Fiscal Service’s (Fiscal Service) Economic Impact Payments Operational FAQs for Financial Institutions (Off-site) and the Internal Revenue Service’s (IRS) Economic Impact Payment Information Center (Off-site) answers frequently asked questions related to Economic Impact Payments.
 Financial institutions are encouraged to regularly check this website for updated information on eligibility, requesting payments, and receiving payments.
 Recent updates include guidance on deceased individuals and returning payments.